Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 - 50+ trained, certified AI mentors ready for school deployment in Year 1

-- Scalable mentor pipeline: program to be repeated annually with increasing intake
+- Scalable mentor pipeline: program repeated annually with increasing intake

-- Strengthened Project Praveen delivery capacity across 500+ UP government schools
+- Strengthened Project Praveen delivery across 500+ UP government schools

 🏫 For IIIT Allahabad — CIR